Ultrasound scan for ovarian cancer

 You lie on the couch next to the ultrasound machine.
 You might be able to sit up depending on which part of your body is being scanned.

 The sonographer will spread a clear gel onto your skin over the area they are checking.
 The gel feels cold.
-It helps to transmit the sound waves to the microphone.
+It helps to transmit the sound waves to the probe.
 The scan appears on a screen next to you.

 An ultrasound scan can take up to 45 minutes depending on what's being scanned.